-How to Add a Visual Separator in Microsoft Word
+How to quickly add funky horizontal separators in Microsoft Word

 1. Quick visual separators using the keyboard